marcusoftnet/marcusoftnet.github.io/_posts/2008-04-10-sending-parameters-to-msbuild-in-tfs.md

 want to be fiddling around with the nitty-gritty details of a MSBuild-script - it is not pretty.

-These, and other reasons, has led many of the projects that i am involved in to create a lot of build scripts - and some of them is not need.
+These, and other reasons, has led many of the projects that I am involved in to create a lot of build scripts - and some of them is not need.
 Like, for example, you shouldn't be needing a separate build script to deploy to a certain environment, or the deploy part should not